hasura/ndc-turso-python/README.md

 TODO: Aggregates Generation

 TODO: Replace Query with functions so I can hand-roll it and play with different defaults to see what feels the most sensible.

+TODO: Fix the configuration generation and package this so that it can serve as an example that follows the packaging spec